Chapter 2 Introduction to Git

 A pop-up window will appear confirming that your push has been successful.

 That’s it!
-Your changes will now appear on the remote respository.
+Your changes will now appear on the remote repository.

 What’s happening in the command line when you do this